Scully87/github_api/readme.md

   - [x] Create an input field for Github user name
   - [x] Create a viewable page styled with CSS
   - [x] Display Users Profile picture, Followers, Username
-  - [ ] Create functioning links for Users Email and Social
+  - [ ] Create functioning links for Users' Email and Social Media/blogs

 How to use
 ----------